 Your Council Tax

 Find out how much of your council tax is spent on policing.

-It’s Jane's responsibility to set the policing elemtn of your Council Tax for the year.
+It’s Jane's responsibility to set the policing element of your Council Tax for the year (the 'precept').
 She does this following consultation with the public, Merseyside's local authorities and the Police and Crime Panel.
 This how much of your council tax should be spent on policing services in order to deliver value for money.
 This information is provided in the ‘precept leaflets’.

 Council Tax precept leaflet 2016/17